EdmundLeex/hyper_iterator/UPDATE.md

 - This time around, I am dynamically creating new arrays and counting the number of iterations before it blows up.
 And it's clear that the `each!` can complete more iteration before it uses all the memory
+- Changed `each_slice!` implementation to avoid using `slice!`.
+The execution time comp looks good (seems even faster than the native `each_slice`).
+And the memory usage comp looks very good too!

 ### 3/14/17